ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `mval` (index 1): The measurements associated with the environment.
  Described in {{sec-comid-mval}}.

-* `authorized-by` (index 2): The cryptographic identity of the individual or organization that is the designated authority for this measurement.
+* `authorized-by` (index 2): The cryptographic identity of the entity (individual or organization) that is the designated authority for measurement Claims.
- For example, the producer of the measurement.
+ For example, the signer of a CoMID triple.
  See {{sec-crypto-keys}}.
+ An entity is authoritative when it makes Claims that are inside its area of competence.

 ###### Measurement Keys {#sec-comid-mkey}